 Initial Work to Determine Focus of the Work Stream 1 Proposal

-The CCWG-Accountability started its work by assessing community comments on accountability from the launch of the Enhancing ICANN Accountability & Governance process from which the group was formed, the Accountability and Transparency Reviews, and the current mechanisms in place at ICANN.
-From this initial work, the CCWG-Accountability identified four building blocks that establish the foundation for what needs to be in place within the timeframe of the IANA Stewardship Transition.
+The work started by assessing community comments on accountability from the launch of the Enhancing ICANN Accountability & Governance process from which the group was formed, the Accountability and Transparency Reviews, and the current mechanisms in place at ICANN.

+From this initial output, Work Stream 1 mechanisms were defined as those that, when in place or committed to, would provide the community with confidence that any accountability mechanism to further enhance ICANN's accountability would be implemented if it had consensus support from the community, even if it were to encounter ICANN management resistance or if it were against the interest of ICANN as a corporate entity.

+The CCWG-Accountability then identified four building blocks that establish the foundation for what needs to be in place within the timeframe of the IANA Stewardship Transition.
 These building blocks are:

 Principles (i.e. the Constitution) – The Principles guarantee the Mission, commitments and core values of ICANN through the Bylaws.

-Empowered Community (i.e. the People) – This refers to the powers that allow the community Supporting Organizations and Advisory Committees to take action should ICANN breach the Principles.
+Empowered Community (i.e. the People and it’s Powers) – This refers to the powers that allow The Community (Supporting Organizations and Advisory Committees) to take action should ICANN breach the Principles.

 ICANN Board of Directors (i.e. the executive) – The ICANN Board is responsible for directing ICANN’s affairs and is held accountable to the community through the community’s powers.

-Independent Appeal Mechanisms (i.e. the judiciary) – Appeals mechanisms confer the power to review and provide redress, as needed.
-The CCWG-Accountability recommends a reformed Independent Review Panel that is more accessible and lower cost, with a 7-member standing panel that serves and an independent judiciary and whose decisions are binding on ICANN.
+Appeal and review Mechanisms (i.e. the judiciary)

+The Appeals mechanisms confer the power to review and provide redress, as needed.

+The reformed Independent Review Panel is more accessible and at lower cost, with a 7-member standing panel that serves and an independent judiciary and whose decisions are binding on ICANN.

 Changes to ICANN Bylaws

-The CCWG-Accountability recommends the following modifications to the ICANN Bylaws:
+Modifications to the ICANN Bylaws:

 Clarifying the Mission to reinforce the scope of organizational activities related to the DNS.